 Rare tulip colors

-You can get several rare tulip varieties and one of the rarest colors to find is black.
+You can get several rare tulip varieties and one of the most rare tulip colors to find is black.
 Indeed even so called black tulips are really a very deep purple.
-There is one color though that doesn't appear at all in tulips and that is blue.
+There is one color though that doesn't appear at all in tulips and that is blue - making it the rarest tulip color.
 Many gardeners have tried to cultivate and hybridise a truly blue tulip but to date no one has been successful.

-I hope that you found this post all about what color tulips are there in the world useful.
+I hope that you found this post all about what colors are tulips in the world useful.
 Share it with your friends and Pin it for later...

 You might also like these posts...